I work in the

 I am on the Program Committees of all of the usual data mining conferences and workshops, and also those related to security informatics.

 My funding levels do not allow me to supervise international students unless they have funding from their own countries; this applies to summer students, graduate students, and postdocs.
+I am happy to consider students applying via CALDO or the Saudi Bureau.

 My current graduate students: